Aviah/one-click-django-server/README.md

 4. To import modules in python, use from site_repo. (site_repo was configured with a pth file on the python path)
 5. For javascript, css and images/media see extranl files
 6. Django development server is easier to use during development.
 Before pushing, it's recommended to test on Nginx/Apache Locally.
 7. Deployment is easy, it's a one server website.
-Just push the code, run collectstatic on the server if any js/css file changed, and reload the site.
+Just push the code, run collectstatic on the server if any js/css file changed, run migrate on server if db schema changed, and reload the site.
+If migrate is required, moving to maintenance is recommended, and then site-up.

 See the one-click-django-dev Readme.